Crafting a brand identity to promote LA-based pop up Abbiocco Italian Foods

 The “final” logo marks still reflect the playfulness and whimsy we wanted to inject into our brand (inspired by our name), but became more refined over time.

-Getting Playful with Visual Design
+Getting Playful with Design

 We didn’t have any photography of our food to use before our first event so I decided to make an illustration to give us something to play with.
 The spaghetti squiggle kicked off a series of custom illustrations that gave us a unique look, and spoke to the playfulness of the brand.
-Like everything else, the pop up poster visual shifted over time to leaning more heavily on photography and informational design, but these early visuals helped clarify how we showed up online and in the world.
+Like everything else, the pop up poster visual shifted over time to lean more heavily on photography and informational design, but these early visuals helped clarify how we showed up online and in the world.

 A To-The-Point Website